-IMPORTANT: After advancing to candidacy, a student must complete the PhD within three years to avoid entering P3 status.
-Once in P3 status, a student no longer will be eligible to receive financial support coming to the department from the Graduate Division (the Block Grant and Fee Fellowship funds) or fellowships awarded by the Graduate Division.
-Although a student is allowed four years from entering the graduate program to advance to candidacy, the faculty expects a student to complete requirements for advancing within three years, and toward the end of the third year a student should be submitting proposals for dissertation research funding.
-To maximize the time available for dissertation research and write-up, a student should wait until the end of the fourth year to file paperwork for formally advancing to candidacy.
+IMPORTANT: After advancing to candidacy, a student must complete the PhD within six registered quarters to avoid entering P3 status.
+Once in P3 status, a student no longer will be eligible to receive financial support coming to the department from the Graduate Division (the Block Grant funds) or fellowships awarded by the Graduate Division.

-V. Dissertation and Ph.D.
-Degree

-A. The dissertation must be a substantial work of original empirical scholarship, based on data gathered and analyzed by the student, testing significant hypotheses.
+- V. Dissertation and Ph.D.
+Degree - A. The dissertation must be a substantial work of original empirical scholarship, based on data gathered and analyzed by the student, testing significant hypotheses.
 The student is strongly encouraged to write the dissertation in such a manner that specific chapters can be easily modified and readied for publication as journal articles, or as a book.
-The student is strongly encouraged to send off such papers during or before the later stages of her or his graduate career, so that at the time of graduation, the student has a significant body of publications.

-B. Either before or after advancement to candidacy, the student should, in addition to other activities necessary to progress toward the Ph.D., prepare two documents intended to correspond to the first two chapters of the dissertation, when it is submitted.
+The student is strongly encouraged to send off such papers during or before the later stages of her or his graduate career, so that at the time of graduation, the student has a significant body of publications. - B. Either before or after advancement to candidacy, the student should, in addition to other activities necessary to progress toward the Ph.D., prepare two documents intended to correspond to the first two chapters of the dissertation, when it is submitted.
 The first chapter should review in depth the existing literature inside and outside of anthropology relevant to the research questions that will be addressed in the dissertation project.
 The second chapter should identify the major hypotheses to be tested in the dissertation project, the methods proposed for data collection and hypothesis testing, and the ways in which possible outcomes would be analyzed and interpreted.
-Drafts of these chapters should be submitted, before the student leaves for dissertation fieldwork, or if the dissertation is to be based on laboratory work or experimentation, before the student embarks on the bulk of the laboratory and experimental work intended to constitute the basis for the dissertation.

-C. Requirements for awarding the Ph.D.

-- 1. The student submits a dissertation that has been approved by the Ph.D. committee. - 2.
+Drafts of these chapters should be submitted, before the student leaves for dissertation fieldwork, or if the dissertation is to be based on laboratory work or experimentation, before the student embarks on the bulk of the laboratory and experimental work intended to constitute the basis for the dissertation. - C. Requirements for awarding the Ph.D. - 1.
+The student submits a dissertation that has been approved by the Ph.D. committee. - 2.
 The student must satisfy all University and Graduate Division requirements for the dissertation and the Ph.D. degree. - 3.
 The candidate must present a public colloquium on the completed dissertation research.
 The student may request a waiver of the requirement for a public colloquium because of extreme difficulty returning to UCSB for this purpose, but for no other reason. - 4.
-Once the dissertation has been approved and the colloquium presented, the committee will recommend the award of the Ph.D. degree.
+Once the dissertation has been approved and the colloquium presented, the committee will recommend the award of the Ph.D. degree. - VI.
+It is the responsibility of the student, not the faculty advisor, committee chair, or department faculty to make sure that all deadlines are met, and that proper forms are filed.